 1. Look for pronounceable 4-5 letter combinations: Not all letter combinations are equal.
 CVCV patterns (consonant-vowel-consonant-vowel) like "Hulu" or "Yelp" are both short and speakable.
 Random consonant clusters like "xmpt" are technically short but unusable.

 2. Consider alternative TLDs: While all 3-letter .coms are taken, many short combinations remain available in .io, .co, .ai, and country codes.
 A 4-letter .io may be more attainable than a 4-letter .com.
+Understanding what makes .com the default choice helps you decide when an alternative TLD is worth the trade-off.

 3. Monitor expired domain auctions: Short domains occasionally become available when registrations lapse.
 Services like ExpiredDomains.net track these.
 Set alerts for your target length and patterns.